Vanessa Taylor returns to Johnson C. Smith - Moultrie Observer

 Taylor has won 331 games in 23 years as a head coach at three schools.

-And she had considerable success during her first tenure at Johnson C. Smith, which is located in Charlotte, N.C., producing a record of 215-112.
+And she had considerable success during her first tenure at Johnson C. Smith, producing a record of 215-112.

 The Golden Bulls made five NCAA Division II women’s basketball tournament appearances while she led the program.